Five Success Factors That Can Make or Break Your Transformation Efforts

 As a business leader or consultant, you’ll likely be involved in a number of game-changing, broad-scale initiatives – such as a sales organization restructuring, a partner program redesign or a company-wide ERP roll-out.
 These efforts share some common characteristics: massive organizational change across multiple groups, redefinition of key business processes, significant resource requirements, and high executive visibility, to name a few.

 Here, we’ll call this kind of large initiative a business transformation effort, and outline some of the key elements required for this kind of effort to succeed.
-This post supplements two other pieces of guidance that we’ve offered elsewhere:

 1) Single point of leadership.
 When leadership is splintered across multiple individuals and groups, it’s easy for things to fall apart.
 Decisions – even simple ones – take weeks, stalling project momentum.
 Conflicting leadership guidance creates confusion among team members.
 Milestones get missed.
 In contrast, a single leader clarifies accountability, creates consistency and accelerates decisions, allowing the project to maintain momentum and engagement.